 A number of library databases offer "Cite" tools that will automatically format a citation for you in a number of styles.
 These tools can be helpful if you have just a few items to cite in your paper.

 Look for buttons or links to help generate your citation.

 We encourage you to double-check these computer-generated citations against your style manual.

 Citation managers are software programs or browser tools that allow you to collect and organize citations to books, articles, or other materials that you have used in your research.
 These tools make it easy to "cite while you write" by allowing you to insert citations into your writing in hundreds--even thousands--of different styles.

 The Libraries offer support for and training on several different citation managers:

 RefWorks is a web-based bibliography manager that the University Libraries provide for the entire campus.
 RefWorks allows you to save citations to a personal database and then format those citations in footnotes, endnotes, or bibliographies.

-Once you create your own personal RefWorks account, you can access your database of citations from any computer, anywhere with an Internet connection.
+Once you create your own personal RefWorks account, you can access your database of citations from any computer, anywhere.
 You can easily import citations from dozens of different library databases.
 Your citations can then be exported directly into your paper in dozens of different citation styles.